 Copyright © Nucleus Medical Media, Inc.

-Aortic coarctation is a congenital heart defect.
-This means that it is present at birth.
-It occurs because of a problem with the way the aorta develops while the fetus is growing in the uterus.
+AC is a type of heart defect that a baby has at birth.
+It happens because of a problem with the way the aorta forms while the baby is growing in the womb.

-You will be asked about your child's symptoms and medical history.
+You will be asked about your child's symptoms and health history.
 A physical exam and blood tests will be done.

-Imaging tests evaluate the heart and surrounding structures.
+Pictures will be taken of the heart and the structures around it.
 This can be done with:

-Talk with the doctor about the best treatment plan for your child.
-Treatment depends on your child's age and how severe the condition is.
+Talk with the doctor about the best plan for your child.
+If AC is not treated, it can lead to heart failure.
+Treatment depends on your child's age and how your child feels.

 Your newborn will need treatment right away.
-Medications can be used to help blood flow to all parts of the body and improve contraction of the heart.
-One of the most common surgeries involves removing the narrow section of the aorta and reconnecting the 2 healthier ends.
+Medicines can be used to help blood flow to all parts of the body and help the heart work better.
+Surgery may be done to take out the narrow section of the aorta and reconnect the two healthier ends.

-Your child may need to take other medications to reduce fluid retention.
-Depending on your child’s condition, the doctor may also recommend surgery.
-Some of the options include:
+Your child may need to take other medicines to reduce fluid retention.
+The doctor may also advise surgery.
+Here are some methods: